VHOI: Controllable Video Generation of Human-Object Interactions from Sparse Trajectories via Motion Densification: Method

 \methodname{} relies on two levels of motion representations: (1) a sparse representation that encodes the trajectories $\traj$; and (2) a learnable intermediate HOI mask sequence $\hoimaskseq$ that densifies $\traj$ and lowers the generation complexity, as shown in~\cref{fig:motion_rep}.
 We inject HOI semantics into both representations to enable instance-aware interaction reasoning.

 \textbf{Sparse representation.} Given a user-specified sparse trajectory $\traj \in \mathbb{R}^{\numframes \times 2}$, the conventional approach draws the 2D path on a canvas~\cite{wang2025ati}, producing a video tensor $\trajvideo \in \mathbb{R}^{\numframes \times \height \times \width \times 3}$ that is then encoded by a VAE into the latent space of the video model.
 Prior works~\cite{zhang2025tora, zhang2025tora2} also employ optical-flow color encoding~\cite{baker2011database} to indicate motion direction, but such representations do not encode part-aware HOI semantics.
 Instead, we color-code the trajectory tracks using a fixed part-based palette, where each human body part and the target object receives a consistent color across scenes and motions (see~\cref{fig:motion_rep}(b)).
-This representation is more fine-grained than simple human-versus-object coloring and provides explicit spatial-temporal cues about which body part interacts with which object.
+This representation is more fine-grained than human–object coloring and provides explicit spatiotemporal cues linking body parts to objects.
 If available, our model also allows incorporating the track visibilities in the form of a binary visibility map $\vismask \in \{0,1\}^{\numframes \times \height \times \width}$.
 This optional signal can further help the model to modulate trust in the sparse control signal.
 To ensure the trajectory and visibility signals remain visible after VAE encoding, we apply Gaussian blur to both $\trajvideo$ and $\vismask$ following~\cite{zhang2025tora}.
 The blurred trajectory $\trajvideoblur$ and visibility map $\vismaskblur$ serve as inputs to a trajectory augmentor $\trajaugmentor$, which predicts the dense HOI mask sequence $\hoimaskseq$.
 More information about the color palette and tracking visibility is included in \supmat.

 \textbf{Dense Representation.} Sparse trajectories convey high-level motion intent and are intuitive for users to specify, but they do not encode how humans and objects deform or interact over time.
 To provide structured guidance signals, we introduce a dense motion representation built from ground-truth human and object mask sequences.
 Specifically, we combine the human and the object mask sequences $\humanmaskseq, \objectmaskseq \in \mathbb{R}^{\numframes \times \height \times \width \times 3}$ into a sequence of HOI masks $\hoimaskseq \in \mathbb{R}^{\numframes \times \height \times \width \times 3}$ via an element-wise maximum operation: